-Survivors Nepal is very excited to launch the Mental Health for All (MHA) website on 10th October 2018, World Mental Health Day.
+Survivors Nepal has launched the Mental Health for All (MHA) website on 10th October 2018, World Mental Health Day.
 This website represents a very positive step for Nepal in its attitude towards and treatment of mental health.
-While the portal is still in development, Survivors Nepal is keen to launch it to provide the community with the opportunity to access this interactive online one-stop-shop which gives information and support for people with mental health issues.
+This website represents a very positive step for Nepal in its attitude towards and treatment of mental health.
+The portal has already been developed and Survivors Nepal has launched it to provide the community with the opportunity to access this interactive online one-stop-shop which gives information and support for people with mental health issues

 Mental health is a topic of national importance.
 Nepal has an annual suicide rate of almost 5346 (FY 2074/75) and there are significant issues with stigma and discrimination against those with mental health issues.
-The Mental Health for All Portal will assist in access to treatment and care seeking behavior, de-stigmatization of mental health among young adults in Nepal and the education of the community.
+The Mental Health for All Portal has been assisting in access to treatment and care seeking behavior, de-stigmatization of mental health among young adults in Nepal and the education of the community.

 A key aspect of the project is the establishment of the Champions of Care program, where connections can be made with high quality clinical and psychosocial services.

-- Encourage self-identification and improve treatment seeking behavior.
+- Encouraging self-identification and improve treatment seeking behavior.

-- Challenge misconceptions and prejudice in relation to mental health.
+- Challenging misconceptions and prejudice in relation to mental health.

-- Provide opportunities for support and advice to those with family members or friends with mental health issues.
+- Providing opportunities for support and advice to those with family members or friends with mental health issues.

-- Be a platform for people to unite and advocate for improved access of mental health care.
+- Being a platform for people to unite and advocate for improved access of mental health care.

-- The portal will have a story section where we encourage our audience and young adults to share their stories of mental health, helping to make mental health accepted in society.
+- The portal also has a story section where we encourage our audience and young adults to share their stories of mental health, helping to make mental health accepted in society.

-We will also post about mental health on the MHA social media page which we believe (with 70% internet penetration) has become a platform for people of the Nepal to engage and learn.
+Wehave posted abput and will continue posting about mental health on the MHA social media page which we believe (with 70% internet penetration) has become a platform for people of the Nepal to engage and learn.

 The link to the portal – http://www.mhanepal.org/